IsaacSchemm/photon-native-css/README.md

 A userChrome.css to apply on top of Photon (Firefox 57+) that uses more native OS elements.

 Put userChrome.css in a folder called "chrome" in your profile directory.
+Then restart Firefox and enable the light theme.

 If you're using macOS, there's a rule commented out in the file that you'll probably want to enable.

 Tested on:

 * Windows 10 (looks good)
+* Windows 7, default theme (looks good)
+* Windows 7, classic theme (looks good; the toolbar buttons are just CSS)
-* macOS High Sierra (looks ok)
+* macOS High Sierra (the buttons could use some work)